polakbear/ngau/README.md

 This project started as a way to make sense of scattered, complex data — something visual, straightforward, and easier to explore.
 It combines the KidsRights Index with global indicators like child marriage, labor, FGM, and violent discipline.

-Some countries have detailed data.
-Others don’t — and that gap is part of the picture too.
+Some countries have detailed data, others don’t — and that gap is part of the picture too.

-This map isn’t built for clicks or promotion.
-It’s a tool for exploring patterns in child rights data, and for anyone curious to better understand how those patterns vary across the world.
+I built it as a way to explore patterns in child rights data — and to offer that understanding to anyone else who's curious about how those patterns vary around the world.

 It’s a personal project, not affiliated with any organization.